Stormwater is the runoff from rain storm events or snow melt.

 The City of Eden Prairie has a Stormwater Pollution Prevention Program that was approved by the Minnesota Pollution Control Agency (PCA) in 2003.
 The program was updated in 2014 and a Stormwater Pollution Prevention (SWPP) document was approved by the PCA.
 The SWPP document provides an outline for action that the City is incorporating into a new Stormwater Pollution Prevention Plan (SWPPP).
 Public education, public participation, educational events and employee training are a large part of the City’s stormwater program.

-Contact the City's environmental coordinator with questions regarding stormwater.
+Contact the City's water resources coordinator with questions regarding stormwater.

 - Nine Mile Creek Watershed District Rules